scipp/scipp/doc/design.md

 `Geometry::DetectorInfo` and `Geometry::ComponentInfo` are the result of the refactoring effort as part of **Instrument-2.0**.
 Thanks to that refactoring, the underlying data is already stored in a structure of vectors, which can be mapped to variables in a dataset in an almost 1:1 manner.
-- In place of `Geometry::DetectorInfo`, several variables with `Dimension::Detector` would be added to a dataset.
+- In place of `Geometry::DetectorInfo`, several variables with `Dim::Detector` would be added to a dataset.
   - `Coord::DetectorPosition` to store positions, `Coord::DetectorRotation` to store rotations, ...
 - The option to have multi-dimensional variables will provide support for instruments with (synchronously) scanning detectors in a natural way.
-  - Variables such as `Coord::DetectorPosition` can have the additional `Dimension::DetectorScan` (in addition to `Dimension::Detector`).
+  - Variables such as `Coord::DetectorPosition` can have the additional `Dim::DetectorScan` (in addition to `Dim::Detector`).
   - Time intervals for the scan can be stored in an additional variable `Coord::TimeInterval`.
 - Data for `Geometry::ComponentInfo` can be mapped to variables in the dataset in a similar manner.
 - `Geometry::Instrument` still exists as part of the pre-**Instrument-2.0** legacy.